ricardoandreom/Portuguese-league-21-22-player-dashboard-Streamlit-app-/README.md

 To run the app write on your console:  **streamlit run (app_name).py**

-You can my app running in: **https://www.instagram.com/p/Ch7y8yijk-k/**
+You can see my app running in: **https://www.instagram.com/p/Ch7y8yijk-k/**